Eddcapone/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/6-adding-the-template.rst

 	</table>

 The inventory is rendered as a table.
-We can access the the array with the product objects that we assigned to the view in the controller via ``$this->view->assign('products', $products)`` with ``{products}``.
+We can access the array with the product objects that we assigned to the view in the controller via ``$this->view->assign('products', $products)`` with ``{products}``.
 Tags starting with ``<f:`` are Fluid tags.
 The code inside the ``for`` tag is repeated for each product object in ``products``.
 The ``crop`` tag shortens the containing text to